Complaints: what are the deadlines?

 If you are buying goods as an ordinary consumer, you are generally covered by a two-year warranty period during which you can make a claim.
 Sometimes you can get a longer warranty for an extra charge.

 So if the seller gives you (and it is his legal obligation to do so) a two-year quality guarantee, he is guaranteeing the condition of the item for a certain period of time.
-This means, for example, that you will be able to boil water in a kettle, wash clothes in a washing machine or wear and use the shoes you have bought for at least two years.
+For example, you will be able to boil water in a kettle, wash clothes in a washing machine or wear and use the shoes you bought for at least two years.

 However, if this is not the case and the product you have bought is broken and does not work, you should claim it.
-It is important whether the defect occurred within the first six months of receipt.
+What is important is whether the defect has manifested itself within twelve to six months of receipt.
 If this is the case, there is a rebuttable presumption that the defect was already present at the time of purchase and receipt.
 Alternatively, the seller would have to prove that he sold the item without a defect and thus rebut the legal presumption.
-If you have had the goods for less than six months, you can claim for the goods to be repaired or replaced.
+If you have purchased the goods for less than twelve months, you may be able to claim for repair or replacement of the goods when you make a claim.
+For goods older than twelve months, the burden of proof is already on the consumer – that is, on you.
+You must therefore prove that the goods you bought were already defective when you received them.

 It is not possible to shorten the warranty period by law, even by agreement of both parties.
 The warranty period can only ever be extended.